jerhadf/AI-CE/README.md

 ## Deploy Your Own

-You can deploy your own version of the Next.js AI Chatbot to Vercel with one click:
+You can deploy your own version of the AI Chatbot to Vercel with one click (but it will not have the AI conceptual engineering tooling):

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-name=sveltekit-chat&repository-url=https%3A%2F%2Fgithub.com%2Fjianyuan%2Fsveltekit-ai-chatbot&env=OPENAI_API_KEY,AUTH_SECRET,GITHUB_ID,GITHUB_SECRET&envDescription=How%20to%20get%20these%20env%20vars&envLink=https%3A%2F%2Fgithub.com%2Fjianyuan%2Fsveltekit-ai-chatbot%2Fblob%2Fmain%2F.env.example&demo-title=SvelteKit%20Chat&demo-description=A%20full-featured%2C%20hackable%20SvelteKit%20AI%20chatbot&demo-url=https%3A%2F%2Fsveltekit-ai-chatbot.vercel.app&stores=%5B%7B%22type%22:%22kv%22%7D%5D)